 MBChB (Sheffield 1990), DRCOG, FRCGP

 Jonathan Holdsworth trained at Sheffield University medical school, worked in Warwickshire and New South Wales in Australia before returning to Bristol (his home town) to become a partner at Gloucester Road in 1997.
+He has been Senior Partner since 29th June 2020.
 He has a clinical interest in Diabetes and is also a GP trainer training GP registrars in the practice.
 He has a special interest in communication skills and the management side of practice.
 He also works as a GP appraiser helping other doctors towards revalidation.

 |Dr Nicolette Dixon (f)|